Odor: Evolutionary impact

 Gordon Shepherd proposed that the retro-nasal route of olfaction (odorants introduced to the olfactory mucosa through the oral cavity often as food) was partially responsible for the development of human olfactory acuity.
 He suggested the evolutionary pressure of diversification of food sources and increased complexity of food preparation presented humans with a broader range of odorants, ultimately leading to a "richer repertoire of smells".
 Animals such as dogs show a greater sensitivity to odors than humans, especially in studies using short-chain compounds.
 Higher cognitive brain mechanisms and more olfactory brain regions enable humans to discriminate odors better than other mammals despite fewer olfactory receptor genes.

 Measuring techniques

-Olfaktometrie

-In Germany, concentrations of odorants have since the 1870s been defined by Olfaktometrie, which helps to analyze the human sense of smell according to odor substance concentration, intensity of odor, odor quality, and hedonic assessment.

-The most accurate smell sensing is when a smell is first encountered, before habituation begins to change perception of odor.

 Concentration

 Odor concentration refers to an odor's pervasiveness.
 To measure odor sensation, an odor is diluted to a detection or recognition threshold.
 The detection threshold is the concentration of an odor in air when 50% of a population can distinguish between the odorous sample and an odor-free reference sample.
 The recognition odor threshold is usually a factor of two to five higher than the detection threshold.

 The measurement of odor concentration is the most widespread method to quantify odors.
 It is standardized in CEN EN 13725:2003.
 The method is based on dilution of an odor sample to the odor threshold.
 The numerical value of the odor concentration is equal to the dilution factor that is necessary to reach the odor threshold.
 Its unit is the "European Odour Unit", OUE.
 Therefore, the odor concentration at the odor threshold is 1 OUE by definition.